thanks4opensource/rosegarden-fork/README.md

   key at the time of the note, such as "In-key scale degree" (1-7 plus sharps/flats), "Movable-do solfege" (do- or la-based), and "In-key integers" (12-tone).
-Others are key-independent: "Concert pitch" (standard letter names), "Fixed-do solfege", and "Integer" (12-tone) (all with MIDI octave number), and raw MIDI note numbers.
+Others are key-independent: "Concert pitch" (standard letter names), "Fixed-do solfege", "Integer" (12-tone) (all with MIDI octave number), velocity, and raw MIDI note numbers.

 * If the Chord/Key Ruler is active and a note belongs to a chord, it can also be labeled with an optional suffix describing the note's